 Note: the priority defines what rule will be processed first if there are two or more rules applied to the same page.

-- Specify how long the related products will
+Specify how long the related products will be displayed on category pages inihor

 Shopping can be overwhelming sometimes, especially when your catalogue is full of first-rate items that all seem to match customers' needs.
 Thus, having and a compare products option in your store will assist your shoppers immensely.